ThatMadCap/mad-vendrob/README.md

 ## Usage

 Take this and use it however you like, consider the credited authors.
+Do not re-sell.

 # Credits